A Subexponential Quantum Algorithm for the Semidirect Discrete Logarithm Problem: Conclusion

 We have provided the first dedicated analysis of \sdlp{}, showing a reduction to a well-studied problem.
 Perhaps the most surprising aspect of the work is the progress made by a simple rephrasing; we made quite significant progress through rather elementary methods, and we suspect much more can be made within this framework.

-The reader may notice that we have shown that \sdpke{} is an example of a commutative action-based key exchange, and that breaking all such protocols can be reduced to the Abelian Hidden Shift Problem.
-Indeed, this work shows the algebraic machinery of \sdpke{} is a candidate for what Couveignes calls a \textit{hard homogenous space}\footnote{Another major example of which arises from the theory of isogenies between elliptic curves - see, for example, \cite{castryck2018csidh}} \cite{couveignes2006hard}, which was not known until now.
+The reader may notice that we have shown that \sdpke{} shares a very similar structure to that of a commutative action-based key exchange; it is known that breaking all such protocols can be reduced to the Abelian Hidden Shift Problem.
+Indeed, this work shows the algebraic machinery of \sdpke{} is a step twoards a candidate for what Couveignes calls a \textit{hard homogenous space}\footnote{Another major example of which arises from the theory of isogenies between elliptic curves - see, for example, \cite{castryck2018csidh}} \cite{couveignes2006hard}, which was not known until now.
 In line with the naming conventions in this area we propose a renaming of \sdpke{} to \spdh{}, which stands for `Semidirect Product Diffie--Hellman', and should be pronounced \textit{spud}.

 We would also like to stress the following sentiment.
 The purpose of this paper is not to claim a general purpose break of \sdpke{} (or, indeed, \spdh{}) - the algorithm presented is subexponential in complexity, which has been treated as tolerable in classical contexts.
 Instead, the point is to show a connection between \sdlp{} and a known hardness problem, thereby providing insight on a problem about which little was known.